Know Ye Not Agincourt?

 Know Ye Not Agincourt? is a historical novel by Leslie Barringer, first published by Nelson in 1936.
+Kathleen Mathers, writing in The Province, characterized the novel as an "adventure tale".

 Plot

 The novel is set in fifteenth century England and France.
 It concerns the adventures of an English squire and his friends, their taking part in the month-long Siege of Harfleur and the Battle of Agincourt, and its bitter consequences for all of them.
 It ends with a brief and unknowing meeting with the young Joan of Arc.

 Although written for younger readers, it exhibits some of the high literary quality of the Neustrian trilogy.

 Contents

 Chapter headings of the 1936 edition: